focus-editor/focus/LOG.md

 - Don't redraw if nothing has changed

 # DONE
++ Investigate why CHANGELOG.txt is slowing everything down (probably drawing too much?)
+    + Make the remove_crlf function fast
+    + Profile the scrolling
+    + Try a newer version of render doc
+    + Allocations when scrolling?
+What?
 + Draw scrollbars
     + Just draw for now
     + Try to migrate from hard-coded ui ids to automatic ones and use a separate one for scrollbars